zuzamalak/rescue-projectile/README.md

 chart showing required launch angles on various celestial bodies (e.g., Moon, Mars, Earth).

+## How to run

+1. Download the projekt.py file.
+2. Open a terminal and run: python projekt.py or python3 projekt.py (depending on your system).
+3. Follow the instructions.

 \## Requirements

 \- Python 3.7 or newer - \`matplotlib\` library